 1) Multiple Wireless Radio Technologies

 Wi-Fi isn't always the default choice for companies marketing IoT devices such as smart door locks or wearable staff alert buttons.
 This can be attributed to a range of factors such as power constraints, the demand for more compact form factors and relatively limited data transfers (no need for a big data pipe).
 Consequently, there are a diverse number of radio types that are being deployed in the enterprise IoT space.
-In addition to Wi-Fi, these include BLE, Zigbee, and LoRa.
+In addition to Wi-Fi, these include Bluetooth® Low Energy, Zigbee, and LoRa.
 These deployments often result in the creation of separate wireless networks, driving up TCO due to redundant wiring, power, and management tools.

 2) The Demand for Unified Management